mfey/units2/README.md

 + A lispy syntax for first-class units that you can `map`, `comp`, etc.
 + New units can be defined
-    + in namespaces that collect them by application, and
+    + in reusable namespaces that collect them by application, and
     + at runtime, anonymously, even within local scope
 + Augmented math ops (`+`,`-`,`*`,`/`, etc.), accessible
     + as namespace-qualified symbols (idiomatic clojure), and
     + within the scope of a context-creating macro (idiomatic in any lisp)
 + Dimensional analysis can be extended by the user (even at runtime!)
++ Automatic 'unitification' of numerical differentiation and integration schemes.

 This library also respects the distinction between the algebra on quantities with units and the algebra on units themselves.
-This is an important prerequisite for dimensional analysis and for nonlinear unit conversions (e.g. celsius-fahrenheit).
+This is an important prerequisite for dimensional analysis, nonlinear unit conversions (e.g. celsius-fahrenheit).

 ## Tutorial / Sample Code / Documentation

 There's a **tutorial** to help get started with the library, and some example code in `spice.clj`.
-Also, some effort was put into writing readable, well-commented code, so please read the Marginalia (html) output in `docs/`!
+There's also a summary of the API (more of a cheatsheet really).
+Some effort was put into writing readable, well-commented code, so please read the Marginalia (html) output in `docs/`!

 ## Etymology of *Unit*